minaretandquill/classicallibrary/How to deploy manually VS.md

 	git commit -m "Describe your change"
 	git push origin main

+# If remote branch broken, and local one is latest to you, then force push git push -f origin master

 # Build site.
 Open terminal in front end folder and run:

 	yarn build